clirdlf/dlie_knowledge_graph/docs/src/posts/05_graph_database.md

 A **graph database** stores information as **nodes** (things) and **relationships** (connections).

-Unlike traditional databases, which store rows and columns, a graph lets you explore:
+Unlike traditional databases, which store rows and columns, a graph lets you explore relationships:

 ```plaintext
 (WWF Report) –MENTIONS–> (Amazon rainforest)